Australia: The Land Where Time Began

 A biography of the Australian continent

-This is a shallow rock shelter near Ngarradji Warde Djobkeng and Ja Ja Billabong, south of Malangangerr.
+This is a shallow sandstone rock shelter near Ngarradji Warde Djobkeng and Ja Ja Billabongg, south of Malangangerr.
 It has faded paintings on its overhanging walls.
-The first excavation found charcoal dating to 18 000 years ago.
+The first excavation found charcoal dating to 18,000 years ago.
 Associated with the charcoal were a grinding hollow and 2 flattish mortars, one of which had clear traces of ochre.
+There are many Aboriginal burials in this rock shelter.

 Later excavations in the 1980s established Malakunanja as the oldest dated site in Australia.
 The first signs of Human occupation appear 2.6 m below the surface.
 The layers showing signs of human occupation were TL dated to between 61,000 and 52,000 years ago.
 Humans apparently appeared abruptly dated to 61,000 +9,000/-13,000.
 The sand below this layer was devoid of any signs of human activity.
 From a depth of 2.5-2.3 m there was dense occupation, from between 52,000 +7,000/-11,000 BP and 45,000 +6,000/-9,000 BP.
 More than 1500 artefacts were found in the lowest occupation layer.